Connect with others who understand.

 3. Antipsychotics

-Antipsychotics are a class of medications used to treat mania and depression from bipolar 1 disorder.
+Antipsychotic medications are often used to treat mania and depression in bipolar 1 disorder.
 Doctors also use antipsychotics as maintenance treatment.
 Maintenance treatment is important for preventing or delaying mood episodes in bipolar 1 disorder.

 The brain uses specialized chemical messengers — known as neurotransmitters — to send signals.
 People with bipolar 1 disorder have chemical imbalances that lead to mood episodes consisting of anxiety, agitation, or depression.
 Antipsychotic medications work by blocking receptors for the neurotransmitters serotonin and dopamine.